vkscorpio3/docs/springoneplatform-conference-2018/SpringOnePlatform2018Summary.md

 - - <https://principlesofchaos.org/>

   - Do science experiments on our system.
-Hypothesis, Test, Observe

-  - Break Stuff - Do it in production
+Hypothesis, Test, Observe.
+Break Stuff - Do it in production

     ![image-20180928193834922](media/image-20180928193834922.png)